• Target level of study

 Know-how and skills

-The Master's program aims to provide skills in the latest developments in the design, synthesis, formulation and advanced characterization of organic and inorganic materials, biomolecules and flavors, fragrances and cosmetics.
-Our training offer also guarantees an understanding of the phenomena behind their activity in targeted applications.
+The master's program aims to provide skills in the latest developments in the design, synthesis, formulation, and advanced characterization of organic and inorganic materials, biomolecules, flavors, fragrances, and cosmetics.
+Our training program also ensures an understanding of the phenomena that underlie their activity in targeted applications.

-To give our students the opportunity to specialize in a specific area of chemistry in line with local, national or international chemical activity, we offer a range of specialties enabling them to move into the following sectors:
+To offer our students the opportunity to specialize in a specific field of chemistry in line with local, national, or international chemical activity, we offer a range of specializations allowing them to focus on the following sectors:

 • Health